Discovering DMR – 1

 Finally … let's talk about talkgroups (and reflectors)!

 Of course, the whole point of getting onto a DMR repeater is to talk to other hams, and you do that by visiting a talkgroup, which enables one-to-many communication, sort of like a conference call or a chat room.
-The effect of using a talkgroup is similar to linking to a D-STAR reflector; anything transmitted to a talkgroup is transmitted to everyone listening to that talkgroup.
+The effect of using a talkgroup is similar to linking to a D-STAR reflector; anything transmitted to a talkgroup is transmitted to everyone listening to (linked to) that talkgroup.

 In addition, there are TAC channels, 310 – 319, that hams can move to for their longer chats in order not to tie up the channels that are more widely shared.
 For example, some hams may begin a chat on 3100, and then move to a TAC channel to continue it.